UNT-RITS/Tutorials/Basic_Python/how_to_code_NN_models_in_python.md

 This learning method is being used for tasks such as: _clustering, data visualization, dimentionality reduction_ and _anomaly detection._

 **Clustering**: is the task for identifying similarity among items in order to group them – without having a name for that group (a label).
-   Popular algorithms for this task: K-Mean, KNN, DBSCAN, Hierarchical Cluster Analysis (HCA);
+   Popular algorithms for this task: **K-Mean, KNN, DBSCAN, Hierarchical Cluster Analysis (HCA)**

 **Visualization**: is the task for identifying and providing qualitative understanding of your dataset, like: trends, outliers, and patterns.
-   Popular algorithms for this task: Principal Component Analysis (PCA), Kernel PCA, Locally Linear Embedding, t-Distributed Stochastic Neighbor Embedding; They conserve as much structure as they can by keeping separate classes in the input to prevent overlapping in the visualization, so that you can identify unusual patterns, if present.
+   Popular algorithms for this task: **Principal Component Analysis (PCA), Kernel PCA, Locally Linear Embedding, t-Distributed Stochastic Neighbor Embedding**; They conserve as much structure as they can by keeping separate classes in the input to prevent overlapping in the visualization, so that you can identify unusual patterns, if present.

 **Dimensionality reduction** (essential in meaningful compression and structure discovery) has the goal to simplify the input data without losing too much information.
 A solution is to merge several similar features into one.
 For example, a movie’s director may be strongly correlated with its actors, so the dimensionality reduction algorithm will merge them into one feature that represents the movie staff.
 This is called _feature extraction_.